 UK economy shrank by 0.1% in three months to June as recession fears grow

+Economic downturn expected to get worse when energy price cap is raised in October

-Gross domestic product (GDP) fell by 0.1 per cent in the three months to the end of June, the Office for National Statistics (ONS) said.
+The UK economy shrank by 0.1 per cent in the three months to the end of June, amid warnings of an imminent recession.

-The drop followed a 0.8 per cent rise in GDP in the first quarter of the year.
+The drop followed a 0.8 per cent rise in GDP in the first quarter of the year, , the Office for National Statistics (ONS) said.

-The ONS’ latest figures show that the service sector has been particularly badly hit, dropping by 0.4 per cent in the second quarter.
-A significant proportion of this fall came in the health and social work sector, as less money was spent on the fight against Covid-19.
+The latest figures show the service sector has been particularly badly hit, dropping by 0.4 per cent in the second quarter.
+A significant proportion of this fall came in health and social work, as less money was spent on the fight against Covid-19.

-ONS director of economic statistics Darren Morgan said: “With May’s growth revised down a little and June showing a notable fall, overall the economy shrank slightly in the second quarter.
+Darren Morgan, ONS’ director of economic statistics, said: “With May’s growth revised down a little and June showing a notable fall, overall the economy shrank slightly in the second quarter.

 “Health was the biggest reason the economy contracted as both the test and trace and vaccine programmes were wound down, while many retailers also had a tough quarter.